Wilsons Have It All

 No, this isn’t a discourse on pop art paintings that resemble blown up comic book panels.
-It’s an introduction to the venerated loudspeaker designer, David Wilson, who has used those terms as model designations.
+It’s an introduction to the venerated loudspeakers from Wilson Audio.
+Company founder Dave Wilson used those terms for model designations.

-Don’t let the names mislead you.
-Wilson speakers deliver far more than the blunt-force bass that they imply.
+They’re a bit misleading since Wilson speakers deliver far more than the blunt-force bass they imply.
 Dynamic power, always a Wilson hallmark, is just one reason audiophiles revere the brand.
-Countless devotees will tell you, without hesitation, that Wilson speakers have it all.
+Countless Wilson devotees will tell you, without hesitation, that these speakers have it all.

-We concur.
+We heartily agree.
 Wilsons are forcefully dynamic yet highly detailed, fast and distortion-free, exceptionally transparent with true-to-life timbre, and as spatially correct as any loudspeaker has ever been.

 Bound For Glory

-Dave Wilson got hooked on hi-fi early on, but he’s quick to admit he was no audio Mozart.
-While Wolfgang was writing credible classical compositions at age 5, one of Dave’s first electronics projects, an attempt at building a Heathkit amplifier, literally went up in smoke.
+Dave Wilson got hooked on hi-fi early on, but never considered himself an audio prodigy.
+One of his first electronics projects, an attempt at building a Heathkit amplifier, literally went up in smoke.
 Fortunately, that didn’t deter him from pursuing the hobby that ultimately became his profession.

 Nor was Dave’s first product a speaker.
 It was a turnable, a modified Acoustic Research unit with its suspension altered to accommodate an SME tonearm.
-Dave then went on to produce and engineer a series of high fidelity recordings.
+He then went on to produce and engineer a series of esteemed high fidelity recordings.

-By the 1980s, he was focusing on speakers, and his first commercial model, the WAMM (for Wilson Audio Modular Monitor) challenged the industry’s finest.
-It combined two subwoofer towers dedicated to bass below 55 Hz with a pair of modular, full range arrays, each of which employed an electrostatic super tweeter flanked by twin midrange/tweeter modules.
+By the 1980s, Dave was focusing on speakers, and his first commercial model, the WAMM (for Wilson Audio Modular Monitor) challenged the industry’s finest.
+It combined two subwoofer towers dedicated to bass below 55 Hz with a pair of modular full-range arrays, each of which employed an electrostatic super tweeter flanked by twin midrange/tweeter units.

 An Auspicious Pairing

 At that point, Dave was still making recordings.
-His desire for a portable location monitor that would provide transparency and neutrality equal to that of his WAMM led him to develop a small speaker.
-He whimsically named it for the preschool that his young children then attended, Tiny Tots.
+His desire for a portable location monitor with the transparency and neutrality of his WAMM led him to develop a small speaker.
+He whimsically named it for the preschool, Tiny Tots, that his children then attended.

-As hi-fi history would have it, the Wilson Audio Tiny Tot, WATT for short, spawned subsequent generations of speakers that have dwarfed their progenitor.
-Over time, a variety of developments both large and small have turned Wilson’s little studio speaker into the heralded home unit that’s now the firm’s best selling model, the Sasha.
+As hi-fi history would have it, the Wilson Audio Tiny Tot — WATT for short — spawned subsequent generations of remarkable speakers.
+As an example, numerous developments turned Wilson’s little studio speaker into the heralded Sasha.

 The first step in that painstaking, decades-long process was the creation of a separately-enclosed woofer that would rest beneath the WATT.
-For many discerning home listeners, the mating of the two modules, which resulted in a superior breed of speaker, was miraculous.
-It produced a room-friendly, compact monitor that rivaled the dynamics, frequency response and spatial presentation of imposing four-tower systems.
+For many discerning home listeners, the mating of the two modules was a musical miracle.
+It resulted in a room-friendly, compact monitor that rivaled the dynamics, frequency response and spatial presentation of imposing four-tower systems.